pgorman/dangerjaunt/dangerjaunt.md

 ### Wands ###

 Wands shoot either a line-like ray or a narrow cone.
-Some wands duplicate the effect of a spell, while others function like a flashlight/radar/Geiger counter.
+Some wands duplicate the effect of a spell.
+Others detect --- like a flashlight, radar, or Geiger counter.
-Wands hold a limited number of charges, usually 2--20, and have a range of 60'.
+Wands hold a limited number of charges (2--20) and have a range of 60'.
 Only magic-users employ wands.
 Typical wands include: